Dr L Lonsdale

 Articles and book chapters:

 ‘Jorge Semprún and the Languages of Democracy.’
 Nottingham French Studies 56.2 (2017): 151–162.
-Special issue: ‘The Multilingual Spaces of French and Francophone Writing,’ edited by Delphine Grass and Charlotte Baker.
+Special issue: ‘The Multilingual Spaces of French and Francophone Writing,’ ed.
+Delphine Grass and Charlotte Baker.

 ‘Of Treasure Maps and Dictionaries: Searching for Home in Carlota Fainberg, Bilbao-New York-Bilbao and L’últim patriarca.’ in The Routledge Companion to Iberian Studies as above, 613-25.